wp-plugins/comprehensive-google-map-plugin/readme.txt

 11. When having marker Geo mashup, you can display in the info bubble marker's original post and post content excerpt instead of normally address and lat/long

 == Changelog ==

+= 6.0.20 =
+* Enhancement: Important: the short code builder is now located on its dedicated page instead of under post/page editor.
+After plugin installation look for the 'Google Map' menu item on the left hand side of your WP admin.
+This makes sure that post/page edit page is loaded quicker.
+The downside for now, is that you have to manually copy the generated shortage into your target page/post.
+* Enhancement: All JS is now loaded minified, including plugin admin side scripts
+* Enhancement: Revisited and cleaned up plugin admin JS
+* Enhancement: Removed explicit call to 'jquery-core' module when WP admin is active
+* Enhancement: Not loading client side JS and Google API scripts in WP admin anymore, only on client side
+* Enhancement: Accepting GIF and JPG/JPEG files as custom marker icons (in addition to PNG)

 = 6.0.19 =
 * Reverted Injecting Google API on the client side.
 Causes problems in Opera on Mac